ist-dresden/composum-nodes/pckgmgr/ImplementationDetails.md

 To find out easier what JSPs were used for the rendering, these settings might be useful:
 Composum Nodes Clientlib Configuration: debug; minimize css off Composum Nodes Debugutil Renderinfo Comment Logging Filter: url regex .*packa.* , extension regex htm.* (from nodes/xtracts/debugutil)

+### Javascript debugging
+Interesting breakpoints:
+core.js:ajaxCall for most JSON ajax calls loading of the detail content is done with $detailContent.load in console.js